PeeBs68/pands-problem-sheet/README.md

 Details: the purpose of this script is to count the number of occurances of the letter e in a file.
 The filename is not hardcoded into the script but is given as an arguement through the command line and using sys.argv[1] we assign it to the FILENAME variable. (sys.argv[0] would be the actual script name).
 We import the sys module to enable the use of sys.argv().

 In this script we assign the letter to be found in a variable instead of hardcoding it so it can be changed easier if need be.
-Next step is to open the file in read only mode 'r' using with open (which also handles closing the file correctly after we are finished with it) and read in the contents as a string.
+We also create a new variable for the counter.
+Next step is to open the file in read only mode 'r' using with open (which also handles closing the file correctly after we are finished with it).
 Using a for loop we import the contents of the file line by line - this would be appropriate if dealing with a large file to avoid memory issues.

-Finally we count the occurances of the variable in question using count() (i.e. 'e' in this case) and print the result.
+Within the same loop we count the occurances of the variable in question using count() (i.e. 'e' in this case) and update the counter value each time.
+We then print the result.

 Assumptions:
 The script will look for an exact match of the letter in question so will not return occurances of upper case letters if looking for lower case letters and vice versa. upper() or lower() could have been used to convert the contents as needed if this was a requirement.